 “Humans alone have a systemising mechanism in the brain that seeks out ‘if-and-then’ patterns.
 It’s these thought processes – such as, ‘if my boat is stationary, and I hold a sail perpendicular to the wind, then my boat moves forward in the same direction as the wind’ – that allow us to invent.”

-The ability to hyper-systematise is a widespread trait of the STEM sector, and a common characteristic of autistic people.
-People who hyper-systematise often have strong pattern seeking abilities, and an inventor’s mindset.
+The ability to hyper-systematize is a widespread trait of the STEM sector, and a common characteristic of autistic people.
+People who hyper-systematize often have strong pattern-seeking abilities, and an inventor’s mindset.